joancamilo1/joancamilo1/README.md

 # 💫 About Me:

-I'm a Mechatronics Engineer with a PgD. in Big Data Analytics and 2 years of experience leading analytical and data mining projects.
+##### I'm a Mechatronics Engineer with a PgD. in Big Data Analytics and 2 years of experience leading analytical and data mining projects.
 Specialized in data science, excelling in Python 🐍, R 💻, knime ⚙️, snowflake ❄️, Power Bi 📊 and cloud technologies such as AWS EC2 and S3 ☁️.

 I have achieved notable successes in computer vision, LLMs fine-tuning, data mining, fraud detection, and natural language processing.
 Key competencies include data integration and modeling, as well as the creation and management of SQL databases.

+👨🏻‍💼🔭 Currently working at Procesos Inteligentes LTDA. <br><br>
+Leading projects of:
+   - Computer vision: Leading the automatic detection of medical records in a 150k image database for for hospitals in Perú.
+  - Data mining for fraud detection: Centralizing information on the delivery of POS and NON-POS medications.
+   - LLMs Fine-tuning and Natural language processing (NLP): Generating monthly reports of 5k patients and 170 responses for each one, reducing by 90% the time it took to do it manually.
+   - Data integration, modeling and visualization: Optimizing processes and improving decision making, through the successful implementation of ETL and visualizations for multiple Colombian EPS's

-🔭 currently working at Procesos Inteligentes LTDA.<br><br>👯 I’m looking to collaborate on: Innovative projects involving data analytics, machine learning, and artificial intelligence that require expertise in Python, AWS, and cloud computing.<br><br>🤝 I’m looking for help with: Enhancing my skills in advanced machine learning techniques and exploring new tools for big data processing and visualization.<br><br>🌱 I’m currently learning: Advanced applications of machine learning and deep learning, as well as exploring new cloud services and ETL tools.<br><br>💬 Ask me about: Data Mining, Data science projects, machine learning algorithms, cloud computing with AWS and Azure, and my experience with ETL processes.<br><br>⚡ I have a keen interest in how computational neuroscience intersects with artificial intelligence to solve complex data problems.
+👯 I’m looking to collaborate on: Innovative projects involving data analytics, machine learning, and artificial intelligence that require expertise in Python, AWS, and cloud computing.<br><br>🤝 I’m looking for help with: Enhancing my skills in advanced machine learning techniques and exploring new tools for big data processing and visualization.<br><br>🌱 I’m currently learning: Advanced applications of machine learning and deep learning, as well as exploring new cloud services and ETL tools.<br><br>💬 Ask me about: Data Mining, Data science projects, machine learning algorithms, cloud computing with AWS and Azure, and my experience with ETL processes.<br><br>⚡ I have a keen interest in how computational neuroscience intersects with artificial intelligence to solve complex data problems.

 # 💻 Tech Stack: